 A future of increasing uncertainty forces us to take a more proactive stance in tackling the problems of today.
 Whether it is an increasingly unstable financial future for Gen Z, governments around the world struggling with change, or companies becoming more and more powerful, I believe that entrepreneurship as a force for good can and should be a prominent part of the future.
 We will see an increasing call on entrepreneurs to initiate change and create sustainable solutions.

-I want to create technology that has the potential of elevating people to higher levels of independence.
-To achieve this, I consider the broader context in which a product will be used.
-This requires a pragmatic and socio-economic view on design.
-A product will seldom be looked at on its own.
-Instead, it will be compared to the status quo, and considered with costs in mind.
+I seek to facilitate technology that has the potential of elevating people to higher levels of independence.
+To achieve this, we must consider the broader context in which a technology will be used.
+Strategic designers can play a crucial role in this by bridging viability and feasibility.

-Figure 1 is an example of application-driven design, because usability research is the driving factor behind the ‘gear shifter’ metaphor in this interaction.
+Figure 1 depicts an application-driven design, where usability research is the driving factor behind the ‘gear shifter’ metaphor in this interaction.

 ² Bakker, S., & Niemantsverdriet, K. (2016).
 The interaction-attention continuum: considering various levels of human attention in interaction design.
 International Journal of Design, 10(2), 1-14.

 All in all, defining how design influences the narration of our everyday lives is a matter of continuous improvement, discussion, balancing, and making tough decisions.
-Integrating multiple disciplines, perspectives, dimensions, and modalities results in the best experiences.
-Still, only in the hands of the user can a design extend our capabilities to live by our values.
+Central to my approach is defining what value means for an organization, based on the organization’s DNA and mission.